phdussud/pico-dirtyJtag/README.md

 make
 ```

-If everything success you should have a `dirtyJtag.uf2` file you can directly upload to the Pi Pico.
+If everything succeeds you should have a `dirtyJtag.uf2` file that you can directly upload to the Pi Pico.